 The 2023 Mercedes-Benz GLC

 The second-gen GLC?
-It’s like Mercedes took everything great about the first gen and cranked it up to 11.
-Streamlined design, tech that feels like it’s from the future, and performance that’ll make you beam every time you hit the gas.
+It’s like Mercedes took everything superb about the first gen and cranked it up to 11.
+Sleek design, tech that feels like it’s from the future, and performance that’ll make you grin every time you hit the gas.

 The Best Years: 2023, 2024